How to Get Car Insurance With a Suspended License

 License Reinstatement Process

-Many states also require completion of driver education courses, defensive driving programs, or substance abuse treatment before reinstatement.
+Many states also require completion of driver education courses, defensive driving programs or substance abuse treatment before reinstatement.
 Don't forget to pay any outstanding fines or court costs, as these can delay the entire process.

 What Is a Restricted License?

 A restricted or hardship license lets you drive under limited circumstances while your license is suspended.
-This usually includes essential trips, such as going to work, school or medical appointments.
-In some states, restrictions may also include limited driving hours or routes.
+This includes essential trips, such as going to work, school or medical appointments.
+In some states, restrictions also include limited driving hours or routes.

 To apply, you'll need to submit an SR-22, proof of your need to drive, and pay a filing fee.
-Once approved, you may qualify for nonstandard auto insurance coverage — which is often more expensive due to your higher risk status.
+Once approved, you may qualify for nonstandard auto insurance coverage, which is often more expensive due to your higher risk status.

 It allows limited driving privileges during suspension.
 These licenses can help you maintain employment and handle essential needs while serving your suspension period.